JoseDanielMartinez/reading-notes102d45/README.md

 2. Expand news mediums.
 Seek differing ways to learn.
 Read, listen to podcasts, and think about taking in a Ted talk from time to time.
 Fresh takes on new areas expands our views.
 3. Grow social networks.
 Follow similar and disimilar celebrity personalities on social media.
 Listen to what they are saying and how it impacts you and your world.

-Here's a link to my github portfolio
+Here's a link to my github portfolio: https: